yfrayer/magic-eraser/README.md

 sess = tf.Session(config=tf.ConfigProto(log_device_placement=True))
 ```

-In order to install more components through pip, you will need to go to the directory within miniconda containing pip, which should be located under your home directory.
+In order to install components through pip, you will need to go to the directory within miniconda containing pip, which should be located under your home directory.
 ```
 cd #go to home directory
 cd miniconda3/bin